fazleh2010/sparql-http/README.md

 The download status of each url of the `links.txt` file is transformed into a separate element.

 ## pom.xml
-A Project Object Model or POM contains information about the project used by Maven to build the project.
+The POM contains information about the project used by Maven to build the project.
 A simple artifact is used with default project structure.

 ## dependencies
 The program is written using core java.
-No external library is added to pom.xml.Only junit library is added in dependencies.
+No external library is added to pom.xml.
+Only junit library is added in dependencies.